mid2SUPAERO/POD-K_v1-CHANDRE/Code/README.md

 1) aero_struct: Here all the codes can be found.
 The folder needed to run it from your PC.

 2) Tutorials: Here two live scripts can be found, one in version .ipynb and another HTML.

+### Copyright

+The codes have been developped in ONERA, The French Aerospace Research Laboratory.